Founder’s guide: How to Reduce Software Development Cost

 - Once you have the designs and specifications done, you can show it to any development shop to get the fixed cost estimates.
 It becomes easier for developers to estimate the cost.

-- If you try to go for fixed cost without having proper design it will be unfair to you and the developer, especially when there is scope creep and everyone will start fighting on the specifications and the cost.
+- If you try to go for fixed cost without having proper design it will be unfair to you and your development team, especially when there is scope creep and everyone will start fighting on the specifications and the cost.

 - Once you have fixed cost for development, you can link it to milestones and then pay the money as milestones are done.